Ashish20010015/Monkeypox-Detection-through-Ensemble-DTL-Models/README.md

 I am using the dataset from https://www.kaggle.com/datasets/joydippaul/mpox-skin-lesion-dataset-version-20-msld-v20

 **Monkeypox Skin Lesion Dataset Version 2.0 (MSLD v2.0)** comprises images from six distinct classes, namely Mpox (284 images), Chickenpox (75 images), Measles (55 images), Cowpox (66 images), Hand-foot-mouth disease or HFMD (161 images), and Healthy (114 images).
 The dataset includes 755 original skin lesion images sourced from 541 distinct patients, ensuring a representative sample.
-Importantly, the latest version has received endorsement from professional dermatologists and obtained approval from appropriate regulatory authorities.
+Importantly, the latest version has received endorsement from professional d dermatologists and obtained approval from appropriate regulatory authorities.

 Content
 The dataset is organized into two folders: